Report Illegal Discharge or Dumping:

 What is Storm Water Runoff?

-Storm water is from precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
+Storm water is precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
 This water seeps into the ground or drains into the storm sewer system.
 Storm water runoff becomes a problem when it picks up debris, chemicals, dirt, and other pollutants.

 The Storm Sewer System

 The protection of life, land, and property from damage by excess water, whether in motion or standing, is the purpose of various flood control and drainage measures.
 Flooding occurs from storms that produce runoff exceeding the capacity of the normal stream channels.
 Long, heavy, widespread storms, or rapid melting of snow from a large area cause floods on main stem streams and rivers.
 As urban density increases, so do the problems of flooding from storm water runoff.

 Upper Macungie Township, through the wide expanse of storm sewer inlets and underground pipes, has managed to control storm water runoff and keep damage to a minimum within the township.
 The storm sewer system is comprised of hundreds of inlets and manholes that drain into over 50 miles of underground pipes, which lead into detention basins located throughout the township.
 The purpose of these detention facilities is to store the storm water runoff and then infiltrate the water at a controlled rate so as not to adversely affect downstream property.
 One of the most important aspects of a storm water system is the fact that it will drain into the ground or a stream, which then becomes a source for our drinking water supply.
 For this reason the federal government and the State of Pennsylvania has established strict guidelines which need to be followed when dealing with or working around storm sewers.